robertovicario/uninsubria-Blockchain/docs/articles/5_Execution_Layer.md

 # UTXO (Unspent Transaction Output) Model

-The _UTXO_ model is the key concept in Bitcoin and other cryptocurrencies.
+The _UTXO_ model is the key concept in Bitcoin.
 It represents the state of the blockchain as a set of unspent transaction outputs, which can be used as inputs for new transactions.

 \vspace{0.5cm}